Play · Growth · Human Flourishing·Powered by AI

 It appears in Csikszentmihalyi's flow theory.

-The contribution of this project was not to reinvent developmental psychology.
+The contribution of this project was not to replace developmental psychology -

 It was to architect growth into adaptive game systems - through joy of play and flow.